lazyjinchuriki/pokedex/Readme.md

 - Get detailed information about a specific Pokemon, including its types, abilities, stats, and evolutions
 - View a list of all Pokemon and browse through them
 - Filter Pokemon based on their types
-- View popular Pokemon and their rankings
-- View top-rated Pokemon based on their stats
-- Explore Pokemon evolutions and their evolutionary paths

 ## Installation